 The best performance improvement is the transition from the nonworking state to the working state.
 (John Ousterhout)

-Writing down an argument formally can be a daunting task, especially if the argument is lengthy and is not modeled on an existing one in the literature.
+Discovering a solution to a mathematical problem is only half of the battle.
+Actually writing down the argument that you’ve discovered formally can also be a daunting task, especially if the argument is lengthy and is not modeled on an existing one in the literature.
 While every individual detail of the argument may be clear to the author, the overall structure of the argument may not be immediately obvious.
 In particular, it is often difficult to make the (important) decisions about the organisation of the argument, and selection of good notation, until a large part of the paper is already written, at which point any changes in the organisation or in the notation often become painful to implement.
 (Many times in the past, I have started to write a paper without devoting enough thought to the overall structure, and spent a lot of time establishing some lemmas which I thought were important, only to realise later that one did not actually need the lemma, thus wasting quite a lot of time.)

 I found that the technique of rapid prototyping from software engineering is useful in ameliorating these difficulties.
 According to this technique, one does not write the paper in linear order, and one also refrains from the temptation of writing the easiest or most straightforward portions first.
 Instead, one writes the paper in the following order.